drpetersonfernandes/SimpleLauncher/README.md

 Edit System Window in Expert Mode
 ![Screenshot](screenshot5.png)

+If you like the software, please give us a Star.<br>
+That will be useful to advertise 'Simple Launcher'.

 ## Installation
 You need to download the application from the [release page](https://github.com/drpetersonfernandes/SimpleLauncher/releases), then extract the zip file into your chosen folder.